The Warrant: Breaker's Law: Plot

 The story continues on from the original film, following the life of John Breaker, played by Neal McDonough.
 The next instalment of Breaker's career is set in the 1870s, with him now serving as Federal Marshal.
 He sets out with good friend and Deputy Marshal, Bugle Bearclaw, to deliver a warrant to Henry Bronson.
 Bronson spent years evading the authorities after years of criminal activity.
 After capturing Bronson they start the journey to deliver him to the local Marshal.
 Things don't go to plan after they realise Bronson is the estranged brother of the notorious outlaw, Yule Bronson.

-Yule Bronson (played by Dermot Mulroney) regularly terrorizes the town where the local Marshal is based, Absolem's Hill.
-On the arrival of Breaker, Bearclaw and Yule's estranged brother, the story takes various twists and turns as the group of Marshal's try to find a way to solve the dispute.
+Yule Bronson (played by Dermot Mulroney) has been terrorizing the town where the local Marshal is based, Absolem's Hill.
+On the arrival of Breaker, Bearclaw, and Yule's estranged brother, the story takes various twists and turns as the group of Marshals try to find a way to solve the dispute.
 John Breaker's family connections are also pulled into the affair.